Slicer/Slicer/Docs/developer_guide/modules/dicom.md

 ## Plugin architecture

 There are many different kind of DICOM information objects and import/export of all of them would not be feasible to implement in the Slicer core (see more information in the [DICOM module user manual](../../user_guide/modules/dicom.md#dicom-plugins)).
-Therefore, extensions can implement custom importer/exporter clases based on DICOMLib.DICOMPlugin class and add them to slicer.modules.dicomPlugins dictionary object.
+Therefore, extensions can implement custom importer/exporter classes based on DICOMLib.DICOMPlugin class and add them to slicer.modules.dicomPlugins dictionary object.
 The DICOM module uses these plugins to determine list of loadable and exportable items.

 ## References